What is self-service sign-up for Azure Active Directory?

 If the preceding conditions are true, then a member user is created in the home directory, and a B2B guest user is created in the inviting directory.

-Flow and PowerApps trial sign-ups are not controlled by the AllowAdHocSubscriptions setting.
-For more information, see the following articles:
+For more information on Flow and PowerApps trial sign-ups, see the following articles:

 How do the controls work together?